awesomerank/awesomerank.github.io/lists/petk/awesome-jquery.md

     * [django-static-jquery](https://pypi.python.org/pypi/django-static-jquery/) - jQuery packaged in an handy Django app to speed up new applications and deployment.
 * Ruby:
     * [jquery-rails ★719](https://github.com/rails/jquery-rails) - A gem to automate using jQuery with Rails.
-    * [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails) - jQuery UI for the Rails asset pipeline.
+    * [jquery-ui-rails ★1080](https://github.com/jquery-ui-rails/jquery-ui-rails) - jQuery UI for the Rails asset pipeline.

 [Back to top](#awesome-jquery)